no1xsyzy/fyp/outline.md

 ## Reactive Manifesto

 1. Organizations are building "reactive" systems [@reactive_manifesto]
-2. Better for applications nowadays
 3. More flexible, more scalable, more robust, more resilient
 4. There is not very good pattern
 5. Using sequential language to create such system sucks
+2. Better for applications nowadays [@whatisreactiveprogramming]

 ## Microservices